williamswang23/williams_wang-prompts-of-chatgpt/README.md

 The city's once-beautiful architecture has fallen into a state of decadence and disrepair.
 Some argue that the widespread use of technology is contributing to a moral decadence in society.
 The artist's work was marked by a sense of decadence and decay, reflecting the decline of the society in which he lived."

+If I provide multiple English words, I will separate them with commas.
+In this case, you should output the following information in the following order: first output the word origin, word roots and affixes, memory tips, and example sentences for the first word.
+Then output the same information in the same format for the second word, and so on.
 ```

 2.  近义词 @syn..